 Just eat more onions if you want to be less ill.

-Bernard Preston is crazy about simple, definitely not cordon-bleu, nutritious food.
-Stuff that tastes great, does wonders for your mind and body and can be prepared in a jiffy; the allicin benefits in the onion family are a case in point.
+Bernard Preston is crazy about simple, definitely not cordon-bleu nutritious meals.
+Stuff that tastes great, does wonders for the body and can be prepared in a jiffy; the allicin benefits in the onion family are a case in point.
+It's good brain food too.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.